 Four teams from RAHS were sent to the Kidwind national finals securing 1st, 2nd, and 4th.
 This success inspired us to formally organize ourselves into a unified team, founding Green Energy Team and looking towards more ambitious future projects.

 Collegiate Wind Challenge

 Following Kidwind, the next logical progression for our first project as a united team was the Collegiate Wind Challenge.
-The CWC is an NREL sponsored nationwide design competition which has teams design and builds a refined, high efficiency,
+The CWC is an NREL-sponsored nationwide design competition that has teams design and builds a refined, high-efficiency,

 Although we were unable to officially compete against college teams, we successfully tested our turbine to the specifications of the competition and the turbine performed better than expected.

 After the Collegiate Wind Challenge 2018, we felt we had achieved our potential and decided to move on to bigger, more ambitious projects.
 We set out to compete for the first time in the 2019 Solar Car Competition.
 We came out of our rookie year as National Champions in our division, a feat we could have only dreamed of.
 Though the 2020 Solar Car Competition was canceled due to complications caused by the Coronavirus pandemic, we are excitedly looking forward to competing in the 2021 Solar Car Challenge with several new team members, and a new car!

 Subscribe to our blog to receive notifications of new posts via email.